When we first learned about SEPA payments, we realized how much European businesses could save compared to traditional credit card processing.

 For this method, we will be using WP Simple Pay.
 It is the best WordPress Stripe plugin on the market that allows you to accept online payments without needing to set up a shopping cart.

-It comes with a payment form builder, premade templates, secure payment processing, and lets you accept SEPA payments.
+During our testing, we discovered that it has an intuitive payment form builder, premade templates, secure payment processing, and lets you accept SEPA payments.
+For more insights about our experience, see our WP Simple Pay review.

 First, you need to install and activate the WP Simple Pay plugin.
 For detailed instructions, see our step-by-step guide on how to install a WordPress plugin.